dabeaz/ply/README.md

 PLY has no third-party dependencies.

-The file doc/ply.html contains complete documentation on how to use the system.
+The docs/ directory contains complete documentation on how to use the system.

 The example directory contains several different examples including a